 From a transactional point of view, thorough due diligence is always recommended for M&A transactions in the automotive industry.
-The most important areas that should be covered from a Hungarian legal perspective include the environmental and safety issues, the contractual relationships with distributors, dealers and suppliers; employment issues and intellectual property rights.
+The most important areas that should be covered from a Hungarian legal perspective include the environmental and safety issues, the contractual relationships with distributors, dealers and suppliers, employment issues and intellectual property rights.

-6 Are there any incentives for investment in the automotive market?
+Are there any incentives for investment in the automotive market?
 Are there barriers to entry into the market?
 What impact may new entrants into the market have on incumbents?

 Although there are no special incentives for investment in the automotive industry, general incentives for investment, such as subsidies granted upon individual decisions for large-scale investments as well as normative incentives, for instance, tax allowances may apply.
 In this regard, the automotive industry is one of the key sectors specified in Government Decree No. 210/2014 (VIII.27) regulating the use of the Hungarian investment incentive earmarked scheme.
 Being the national investment promotion organisation of Hungary governed by the Ministry of Foreign Affairs and Trade, the Hungarian Investment Promotion Agency (HIPA) is responsible for government incentives for investment and is also the managing body of the 'VIP' cash subsidy system based on individual government decisions.
 'VIP' cash subsidy is a non-refundable, post-financed regional investment aid.
 The amount of the subsidy, as well as the maximum aid intensity, may be influenced by several factors, in particular the location of the project and the development of the region where the project is planned to be implemented, as further regulated under Government Decree No. 210/2014 (VIII.27).
-As of 22 October 2020, a new training-related incentive programme has also been introduced by an amendment to Government Decree No. 210/2014 (VIII.27).